Harrison Dyde-Nairn

 Ongoing Works (Working Papers Available Upon Request):

-- Extraction, Circularity, and the Environmental Cost of Recycling
+- Extraction, Recycling, and the Environmental and Health Costs of Circularity

 - Who Matters to Whom?
 Mapping Source–Destination Dependencies in Renewable Energy Supply Chains, with María-Eugenia Sanin